ByungjunKim/EnergyTransitionKorea/README.md

 Thank you for your interest in our research!

 ## Code
-* Preprocess.ipynb
-Cleaning News Articles and Comments (with history) / Emotion and News Article Classification
 * EDA.ipynb
 Exploratory Data Analysis (Basic Statistical Tests)
 * CatBoost.ipynb